drohmer/CSE104/07_flexbox/readme.md

 * __align-content__ allow to set the vertical placement and space between lines of items.
 Align-content acts when items span several lines of contents.
 <br/>
-Test the following options (change the width of the items to ensure that they span multiple lines):
+Test the following options (change the width of the items to ensure that they span multiple lines):<br/>
   * stretch (default, items should not have fixed height)
   * center
   * flex-start